mlswg/mls-protocol/draft-ietf-mls-protocol.md

   broadly, say if the application only had access to a broadcast channel for the group.

-* Proposal messages don't necessarily need to be sent to all group members.
-They only need to reach a member who will commit them.
+* Proposal messages don't need to be immediately sent to all group members.
+They need to be available to the committer before generating a commit, and to other members before processing the commit.

 * The sender of a Commit doesn't necessarily have to wait to receive its own Commit back before advancing its state.
 It only needs to know that its Commit